 Amar Chitra Katha is a publisher of comic books about Indian myths and history.

 The Hindu myths showed me the path–find an enlightened guru and learn from him.
 At the time I was 11 years old and obviously my conviction was tempered by me being, well…a kid.
-However that didn’t stop me trying to meditate on my own.
-I learned how to sit in the lotus posture and from a different story I learned that Lord Vishnu would appear to his devotees if they incessantly chanted His mantra 'Om Govinda Hari-Hari'.
-Being prone to sleepless nights, one night I sat in lotus posture and started chanting 'Om Govinda Hari-Hari' until I fell asleep hoping something special might happen.
+I thought how difficult could it be to meditate.
+So I set out naively in my DIY meditation path.
+I learned to sit in the lotus meditation posture by examining closely the pictures in the comics.
+Then from a different story I learned that Lord Vishnu would appear to his devotees if they incessantly chanted His mantra 'Om Govinda Hari-Hari'.
+Being prone to sleepless nights one night I sat in lotus posture and started chanting 'Om Govinda Hari-Hari' until I fell asleep hoping something special might happen.
 Lo and Behold!
 Something did happen the next morning next morning–I woke up with a terrible bellyache!
 I figured I swallowed too much air into my belly while chanting the mantra.
 Anyway my father had to take me to see a doctor to quell that problem.
 It wasn't a fruitless endeavour though because I learned my first lesson–I need a guru to teach me meditation.

-A year later in an effort to find a guru and learn meditation I took up a Korean martial art–Tang So Do.
+A year later in an effort to find a guru and learn meditation I took up a Korean martial art–Tang So Do (Similar to Tae Kwan Do).
 This path was influenced by the 70’s tv series Kung Fu which was about a Shaolin monk, Caine, travelling the US West in the 1800’s.
 Each show featured Caine’s spiritual training in China with his Kung Fu master who would call Caine ‘Grasshopper.’
 I thought I might have a similar relationship with my Tang So Do master as Grasshopper did and gain some mystic powers, but that was not to be.
 All I ever learned were kicks and punches and I gave up the practice altogether after my master told me that I was not getting angry enough when I fought.
 He wanted me to have the fighting spirit when all I wanted to master was the 'spirit', spirit.
-That ended that search for a guru who might teach me meditation.
+That ended that search for a guru.

 My Guru